What is the Endocannabinoid System?

 How was the endocannabinoid system discovered?

-The ECS is not often talked about in medical schools, and even less heard of in wider circles.
-Everyone has heard of the respiratory system and the cardiovascular system in school, but the endocannabinoid system is not so famous.
-One of the reasons for this is that it was not discovered until fairly recently, in medical terms, and it remains relatively understudied.
+The ECS is not often talked about in schools and even less heard of in wider circles.
+Everyone has heard of the respiratory system and the cardiovascular system, but the endocannabinoid system is not as famous.
+One of the reasons for this is that it was not discovered until fairly recently and it remains relatively understudied.

 In 1988, Allyn Howlett and William Devane discovered the first cannabinoid receptor in the brain of a rat.
 They began to map the CB receptors in the brain and found that there were more of these receptors than any other neurotransmitter receptor.
 The endocannabinoid system had been discovered.